workingDog/MusicRadio/README.md

 In the **Play** bar, while playing a song, or when a song title is shown, tap on the station radio icon to popup its iTunes artist info and the **lyrics** if available.

 If the station is a **TV** station, a small tv icon will be displayed near the *play* button.
-For example "Bloomberg TV", "Thai PBS TV", "Channel News Asia TV" or "Deutsche Welle TV", however many do not broadcast or are intermittent.
+For example: *Bloomberg TV*, *Thai PBS TV*, *Channel News Asia TV*, or *Deutsche Welle TV*.
+However, many of these channels either do not broadcast or only stream intermittently.

-Tap on the **TV** station icon or the *play* button to popup its video, when the video is available.
+Tap the **TV** station icon or the *Play* button to open the video, if it’s available.

 ## Note